András Maróy (Software Engineer, Avatao)

 Learning from others’ mistakes

-Automating security checks and rules
+Automating cloud security checks and rules

 One of the huge benefits of cloud computing is that everything is software.
 Having infrastructure defined by code allows the use of tools that we’ve used to because of traditional software development.
-This brings the same advantages to the infrastructure world, bringing increased reliability and thus allowing teams to move faster while maintaining security and reliability.
+This brings the same advantages to the infrastructure world, bringing increased reliability and thus allowing teams to move faster while maintaining cloud security and reliability.

 For example Netflix published security_monkey, a tool that allows monitoring of cloud accounts for security policy changes that would potentially introduce vulnerabilities.
 It has a customisable ruleset with which organizations can configure the policies that are of interest.